cylc/cylc-flow/doc/src/introduction.rst

    extent of a task bar represents its execution time, and the vertical blue lines show when the external driving data becomes available.

-:num:`fig-time-one` shows the optimal job schedule for two consecutive cycle points of the example suite in real time operation, given execution times represented by the horizontal extent of the task bars.
+:numref:`fig-time-one` shows the optimal job schedule for two consecutive cycle points of the example suite in real time operation, given execution times represented by the horizontal extent of the task bars.
 There is a time gap between cycle points as the suite waits on new external